Centennial Parklands: Centennial Park

 From the 1960s through the 1970s, there was a renewed interest in tree planting in Centennial Park, today several large stands of pines, including the pine plantation on the Mission Fields established c.
 1960s as a boundary planting and windbreak for the equestrian grounds.
 A grove of paperbarks (Melaleuca quinquenervia), planted c.
 1970s on a filled former drainage line in the Mission Fields demonstrates the continued influence of Maiden's planting principles.
 A grove of maritime pine (Pinus pinaster) planted on the Parade Ground on Arbor Day, 1967 demonstrates the continuing tradition of Arbor Day and Wattle Day celebrations.

 A grove of spotted gum (Corymbia maculata) near the Woollahra Gates, mostly planted since the late 1960s represents the revival of experimentation with native species in the Centennial Park, a result of the influence of Ron Selkeld, Park Superintendent in 1965.
 This hill top area is exposed to southerly winds where Spotted Gum had grown vigorously but mugga ironbark planted (Eucalyptus leucoxylon) earlier did not thrive.
 Clumps of mainly scribbly gum were planted on the sandstone outcrops from the 1960s.
 The Scribbly Gums grouped around the outcrops provide a wild and picturesque effect and contrast with the more formal plantings that dominate the avenues in the parklands.
 At about the same time, some three hundred flooded gum trees (Euc.grandis) were planted out on the hillside to the south of Broom Avenue.
 In 1968, an article in The Land newspaper highlighted the need to find species suitable for the "light fine soil" of Centennial Park.
 The article stressed the value of the Park as "a great testing ground" particularly for native species for coastal planting.

 In 1984, the Centennial Park & Moore Park Trust was appointed to administer all of Centennial Park and Queens Park.
 In 1990 the Centennial Park & Moore Park Trust (Trust) was appointed to administer Moore Park, including the Moore Park Golf course and in 1992 the E.S.
 Marks Field.
 The Trust administers Centennial Parklands in accordance with the Centennial Park and Moore Park Trust Act 1983.

-Renewal throughout the 1990s included the involvement of John Lennis (1952—2015) Aboriginal ʻbush tutorʼ with the Guriwal Aboriginal Corporation at La Perouse, then Aboriginal Education Officer with the Royal Botanic Gardens & Domain Trust.
+Renewal throughout the 1990s included the involvement of John Lennis (1952—2015) Aboriginal "bush tutor" with the Guriwal Aboriginal Corporation at La Perouse, then Aboriginal Education Officer with the Royal Botanic Gardens & Domain Trust.
 He advised on establishing the native plantings and walks at Ash Paddock and Lachlan Swamps.
 He also was responsible for the Cadi Jam Ora — First Encounters Garden in the Royal Botanic Garden.